Tutorial: Validation with AI

 Setting up matchbox for Claude Desktop

-For Claude Pro/Max users, follow the instructions for setting up remote MCP-Servers by Anthropic.
+For Claude Desktop users, follow the instructions for setting up remote MCP-Servers by Anthropic.

 Example Claude Desktop: